bwclovis-web/new-smell/docs/ERROR_HANDLING_IMPROVEMENT_PLAN.md

 ### ⚠️ What's In Progress

-**Route Migration (Phase 2 - 10%):**
+**Route Migration (Phase 2 - 60%):**

-- ⚠️ 40 `console.error` calls remain in 23 route files
+- ✅ All `console.error` calls migrated to ErrorHandler (0 remaining)
-- ⚠️ Silent failures exist in some routes (e.g., admin/users.tsx)
+- ✅ Silent failures fixed in all critical routes
-- ⚠️ Routes not yet refactored to use centralized handlers
+- ⚠️ Some routes still need full ServerErrorHandler wrapper refactoring

 **Documentation:**